solliancenet/azure-synapse-analytics-workshop-400/day-04/challenges.md

 - Business-critical queries must run in under 5 minutes per query.
 - New queries based off the "query wish list".
 These queries must also execute at human-interactive speeds.
+  - Create compelling visualizations for the new queries.
+  - Implement RBAC on the new reports, showing information pertinent to the logged in user, based on the criteria outlined above.

 ## 4 - Manage and monitor the solution